0xNinjaCyclone/WRock/README.md

 ## Features

-Experience the power and versatility of WRock, a modern web security tool designed to empower your assessments:

-* 🔒 **Web Scanning**: Harness the power of WRock's advanced scanning capabilities to perform comprehensive assessments of web applications.
-Automate the scanning process to identify potential security weaknesses and ensure the integrity of your web assets.
-With WRock, you can confidently evaluate the security posture of your applications and proactively protect against potential threats.

-* 🌐 **Intelligent Web Crawling**: Explore the intricacies of website structures, uncover hidden paths, and gather valuable information.
-Our intelligent crawling mechanism provides comprehensive visibility into web assets.

-* 🌍 **Enumeration**: Discover associated domains and services using WRock's advanced subdomain enumeration capabilities.
-Leverage the combined power of Subfinder and Sublist3r to expand your attack surface, identify potential entry points, and uncover hidden assets.
-Gain comprehensive visibility and enhance your assessment with thorough subdomain enumeration.

-* 🔍 **Advanced Analysis**: Utilize the built-in analyzer module to perform comprehensive analysis of JavaScript files, identifying potential vulnerabilities and security issues.
-Generate detailed reports with the integrated report writer for effective documentation.
-* 🎯 **Enhanced Fuzzer**: Take your web application fuzzing to the next level with WRock's integrated ffuf functionality.
-Customize and fuzz not only URLs but also headers, cookies, post data, and more.
-Uncover hidden vulnerabilities and weaknesses lurking in different parts of your application.
-Strengthen your security defenses with WRock's optimized and efficient fuzzing engine.
-Stay one step ahead of potential threats and ensure the robustness of your web applications.
+- Scan web applications to detect vulnerabilities with fast, automated assessments, supporting customizable vulnerability inclusion/exclusion
+- Crawl websites to map structures, uncover hidden paths, and extract insights using a smart, configurable engine with adjustable depth and subdomain support
+- Enumerate subdomains using Subfinder and Sublist3r to expand attack surfaces, with options for recursive discovery and source customization
+- Analyze JavaScript files for sensitive data and vulnerabilities, with platform- and key-specific extractors, plus detailed report generation
+- Fuzz URLs, headers, cookies, and post data with ffuf-powered, high-performance fuzzing, offering customizable wordlists, matchers, and recursion strategies

 ## Uses modified versions of
 - [Sublist3r](https://github.com/aboul3la/Sublist3r)